andredms/forensics-handbook/filesystems.md

 ## APFS (Apple)

-Prior to 2017, every apple device used the HFS+ file system - APFS was developed to fix the core problems of it.
+Prior to 2017, every apple device used the HFS+ file system - APFS (Apple File System) was developed to fix the [core problems](https://en.wikipedia.org/wiki/HFS_Plus#Criticisms) of it.

 ### Features
 * Snapshots can be used to revert back to a previous copy of the device's file system - much similar to a backup.
 These are read-only.
 * A key can be setup to encrypt a device's entire disk.

+## HFS+ (Apple)

+HFS+ (Hierarchial File System Plus) contains a volume header, startup file, attributes file, extents overflow files and a catalog file.

+### Features

+### Structures
+#### Volume Header

+The volume header contains information about the structure of the HFS volume.
+A backup of this header exists and can be found in the last 1024 bytes of the volume - this is particuarly handy when it comes to disk repair if the original header is damaged.

+The size of allocation blocks, a timestamp of when the volume was created and the location of other volume structures (such as the ones below) are also contained within the volume header.

+#### Catalog File

+The catalog file contains information about the folder and file heriarchy on a volume as well as a metadata such as when files were morified, accessed or created.

 ## Ext4 (Linux)

-# FAT
+## FAT